diredev/podcache/README.md

 server.address: HOST_NAME
 ```

-Replace "HOST_NAME" with either your server's host name or IP address.
+Replace `HOST_NAME` with either your server's host name or IP address.

 ### Server Port
 The application will use the port 7332 by default.